 Contrary to that belief, canned pink salmon is a nutrient-packed food option.
 Pink salmon also known as humpback salmon is the smallest of the Pacific salmon, its name is derived from its light pink flesh.
 Pink salmon is mostly sold in its canned form, but can also be bought frozen or fresh.

-Pink Salmon has lesser oil in comparison to other salmon and a mild flavor which makes it a well-suited culinary dressing.
+Pink Salmon has lesser oil in comparison to other types of salmon or fishes including sprats and sardines and a mild flavor which makes it a well-suited culinary dressing.
 It also costs less than the fresh and frozen pink salmon.

 Canned pink salmon can easily be used as a substitute for canned tuna, it introduces more flavor into the meal and contains more nutritional value than canned tuna.
 Dishes made with canned pink salmon include macaroni and cheese, salads, salmon burgers, fish cakes, Japanese sushi, sweet potatoes, and several others.